Welcome ~ We’re glad you’ve stopped by.

 If you know anyone in need, please be in touch.
 As always, we welcome long-time members and visitors into the warmth and fellowship of our sanctuary every Sunday at 10:30– broken hearts, healing hearts, searching hearts.
 Music, prayer, friendship and joy await them.
 There is always time of fellowship time to follow (with excellent goodies.)
 And please note that 211 NH is available for non-emergency assistance to find resources in your community for food, housing and more.

-We present our newly adopted church mission statement: Our foundation is built on faith in the grace and love of God as revealed in Jesus Christ.
+Our church mission statement: Our foundation is built on faith in the grace and love of God as revealed in Jesus Christ.
 Our mission is to engage in joyful worship, reach out in service to an ever-widening community, and to foster an open and welcoming fellowship for all.

 + Several community groups meet in our building each week: AA groups, Adult Children of Alcoholics, and a Sunday afternoon craft group are all open to newcomers.
 Be in touch with Lisa for details at lstorck0789@gmail.com.